mongodb/docs/source/tutorial.rst

 Prerequisites
 -------------
-Before we start, make sure that you have the **PyMongo** distribution :doc:`installed <installation>`.
+Before we start, make sure that you have the **PyMongo** distribution installed.
 In the Python shell, the following should run without raising an exception:

 .. code-block:: python